Frankie Baldwin: Storylines

-Glamorous Frankie met her husband Danny (Bradley Walsh) when she worked as a babysitter for his son Jamie (Rupert Hill).
+Glamorous Frankie met her husband Danny Baldwin (Bradley Walsh) when she worked as a babysitter for his son Jamie (Rupert Hill).
 Even though he was still married to his first wife Carol, Frankie could not resist sleeping with Danny, as she had fallen in love with him.
 They had a son of their own, Warren (Danny Young), and she also became close to her stepson Jamie after she married Danny.
 He cheated on her numerous times, but she continued to forgive him until he cheated on her with Jamie's girlfriend Leanne Battersby (Jane Danson).

 Upon entering Weatherfield, Frankie appeared stuck up and prissy, eager for Danny to sell the house they shared in London so they could move into somewhere more suitable.
 Frankie exploded when she discovered Danny had slept with Sunita Parekh (Shobna Gulati), and declared war on her.
 This perhaps is what drew her to Sunita's nemesis Maya Sharma (Sasha Behar).
 However, after learning of Maya's true nature, she apologised to Sunita and forgave her.

 After a while, Frankie began to settle into the street more - especially after striking up a bond with Vera Duckworth (Liz Dawn).
 When Vera was ill, Frankie took care of her by doing her chores for her, filling in her job for her and advised her husband Jack (Bill Tarmey) to be more sensitive and attentive to Vera's needs.
 This led to Frankie securing a permanent position at the cafe, where she works with enemy Leanne.

 Frankie saw Leanne as not worthy for Jamie, and became suspicious of her cheating on him.
 Frankie discovered Leanne's affair with her husband Danny when Leanne lost her phone.
 Leanne and Danny had arranged to meet at a hotel but Leanne cancelled at the last minute.
 Annoyed, Danny rang her phone and said all the things he wanted to do to Leanne - not aware that Frankie was on the other end of the line.
 Frankie chucked Danny out and from then on she lived with Jamie, and Jamie's mother Carol (Lynne Pearson).
 But after Carol accused Frankie and Jamie of sleeping with each other, Frankie kicked Carol out, and Carol left the street for good.